knakul853/spendulum/README.md

 ## Introduction

-Budget Buddy is a personal finance management application designed to help users track their expenses, manage budgets, and achieve their financial goals.
-With an intuitive interface and powerful features, Budget Buddy makes budgeting easy and accessible for everyone.
+Spendulum: Expense and Income Tracker is a personal finance management application designed to help users track their expenses, manage budgets, and achieve their financial goals.
+With an intuitive interface and powerful features, Spendulum: Expense and Income Tracker makes budgeting easy and accessible for everyone.

 ## Features